Top Tourist Places in Wayanad

 This exquisite hill station is home to many attractions.
 The most frequented tourist places in Wayanad include the ancient ruins, mysterious caves, exotic wilderness and adventurous jungle trails.
 All of these exquisite treasures have been made even more appealing with the folklore’s surrounding them.

-The District was carved out from the then Kozhikode and Kannur Districts.
+The District was carved out from the Kozhikode and Kannur Districts.
 About 885.92.sq.km of area is under forest.
 The culture of Wayanad is mainly tribal oriented.
 Though considered as backward, this District is perhaps one of the biggest foreign exchange earners of the State, with its production of cash crops like pepper,cardamom, coffee, tea, spices and other condiments.

 The main tourist attractions in wayanad are :